-- 1. The calculation of an admission average shall be based upon the following: - the BC/Yukon Secondary School Applicant must have all required courses completed by the point of evaluation; - if the BC/Yukon Secondary School Applicant has not yet been admitted, the admission average is used to determine the applicant's relative competitiveness for admission; - if the BC/Yukon Secondary School Applicant has already been admitted (based upon their interim admission average), the admission average is used to determine whether the applicant meets the conditions of admission referenced with the initial offer of admission.
-This may include minimum thresholds in both the overall admission average and specific prerequisite Grade 12 courses; - if these conditions are not met, the original offer of admission may be revoked at the discretion of the Faculty on a case-by-case basis.
+- 1. The calculation of an admission average shall be based upon the following: - the BC/Yukon Secondary School Applicant must have all required courses completed or in-progress at the point of evaluation; - if the BC/Yukon Secondary School Applicant has not yet been admitted, the overall-- and core admission average is used to determine the applicant's relative competitiveness for admission; - if the BC/Yukon Secondary School Applicant has already been admitted (based upon their interim admission averages), the admission averages used to determine whether the applicant meets the conditions of admission referenced with the initial offer of admission.
+This may include minimum thresholds in both the core and overall admission averages and specific prerequisite Grade 12 courses; - if these conditions are not met, the original offer of admission may be revoked at the discretion of the Faculty on a case-by-case basis.